-Legislation: House Bill 166, House Bill 50, House Bill 49, House Bill 158 - 131st General Assembly
+Legislation: House Bill 166 - 133rd General Assembly

-(A) If a child is adjudicated an abused, neglected, or dependent child, the court may make any of the following orders of disposition: (1) Place the child in protective supervision; (2) Commit the child to the temporary custody of any of the following: (a) A public children services agency; (b) A private child placing agency; (c) Either parent; (d) A relative residing within or outside the state; (e) A probation officer for placement in a certified foster home; (f) Any other person approved by the court.
+(A) If a child is adjudicated an abused, neglected, or dependent child, the court may make any of the following orders of disposition:

+- (1) Place the child in protective supervision; - (2) Commit the child to the temporary custody of any of the following: - (a) A public children services agency; - (b) A private child placing agency; - (c) Either parent; - (d) A relative residing within or outside the state; - (e) A probation officer for placement in a certified foster home; - (f) Any other person approved by the court.

 (3) Award legal custody of the child to either parent or to any other person who, prior to the dispositional hearing, files a motion requesting legal custody of the child or is identified as a proposed legal custodian in a complaint or motion filed prior to the dispositional hearing by any party to the proceedings.
-A person identified in a complaint or motion filed by a party to the proceedings as a proposed legal custodian shall be awarded legal custody of the child only if the person identified signs a statement of understanding for legal custody that contains at least the to assume legal responsibility for the care and supervision of the child;
+A person identified in a complaint or motion filed by a party to the proceedings as a proposed legal custodian shall be awarded legal custody of the child only if the person identified signs a statement of understanding for legal custody that contains at least the following provisions:

-(a) That it is the intent of the person to become the legal custodian of the child and the person is able
+(a) That it is the intent of the person to become the legal custodian of the child and the person is able to assume legal responsibility for the care and supervision of the child;